 - Recharge/infiltration studies

-- Contaminant migration studies
+- Contaminant migration and tracking

-- Water quality studies
+- Water quality automated sampling

 - Streamflow/surface water flow

 - Meteorological studies